wqqas1/MysqlTransfer/README.md

 ## Contributing
     - Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.
 ## License
-     - This project is licensed under the MIT License.
+     - This project is licensed under the GNU GENERAL PUBLIC License.
 See the LICENSE file for details.